-The 2023 Tony Award Nominations Announced
+The 2023 Tony Award Winners Vs My Predictions

 Natasha Yvette Williams (center) and the cast of Broadway’s Some Like It Hot.
 Photo by Marc J. Franklin.

-The 2023 Tony Award Nominations
+The 2023 Tony Award Winners

-No surprise here that the new wildly fun Broadway musical, Some Like It Hot, based on the classic comedy film walked away today with the highest number of nominations, a total of thirteen, for the 2023 Tony Awards.
+When the nominations were first announced, I wrote: No surprise here that the new wildly fun Broadway musical, Some Like It Hot, based on the classic comedy film walked away today with the highest number of nominations, a total of thirteen, for the 2023 Tony Awards.
 Announced this morning, the musical was followed closely by the pop-fantastic & Juliet, the hilariously charming Shucked, and my least favorite show of the season, New York, New York.
 Each with nine nominations apiece.
 So start spreading that news.

 It was an exciting morning for a few others that will do battle for that coveted Best New Musical Tony Award.
 Up against them will be one of the season’s most favored shows, Kimberly Akimbo, nominated for eight Tonys, including the actors; Bonnie Milligan and Justin Cooley for supporting roles, and Victoria Clark for the title role.